-We stopped for a few minutes for Emily to attend to her feet.
-Emily’s shoes were quite worn out and the lack of cushioning was bruising the back of her heels.
+We stopped for a few minutes for Micah to attend to her feet.
+Micah’s shoes were quite worn out and the lack of cushioning was bruising the back of her heels.

 We continued hiking along the river but never coming down to the river itself.
 The valley becomes quit wide and the area beside the river has been fenced off for the cows keeping us up and away from the river.